Status and phase

 Adult males and females, 18 to 55 years of age (inclusive) at screening.

-Be non-smokers (including tobacco, e-cigarettes, and marijuana) for at least 3 months prior to first study drug administration and have a negative breath test for cotinine at the Screening Visit and at check-in on Day -1.
+Be non-smokers (including tobacco, e-cigarettes, and marijuana) for at least 1 month prior to first investigational drug administration.

 Medically healthy without clinically significant abnormalities (in the opinion of the Investigator) at the Screening Visit and prior to dosing including: